 Send It To 7 Pics of the Week: we share our favorites

-In Hammond, teens from the school’s National Honor Society teamed up with the Presbyterian Church Youth Group to do a roadside cleanup.
-Jennifer Gardner sent the pic.

-And little Leah Boyer spent her sixth birthday wish on the animals at Zoo New York.
-Rather than gifts, she asked for items on the zoo’s wish list.
-Great job, Leah, and happy birthday!
-Deltra Willis sent the photo in from Clayton.
+April is Month of the Military Child.
+10th Mountain Division soldiers from Troop 1-89 teamed up with Calcium Primary’s PTO to hand out purple beads to military kids.
+Michelle Walters shared those shots.

+And in perhaps the most relatable video shared this week, Sharon Chase says her three dogs just go crazy whenever our Chef Chris Manning commercial comes on the TV.
+Can you blame them?

-If you have a photo or video you want to share, Send It To 7 on our website and mobile app.
-Follow that link and you can see what other folks have sent in.
+If you have pics or video you’d like to share, just Send It To 7.
+You can also find the link on our website and mobile app.

+Check out more of the pics and videos our viewers sent in below.

 Copyright 2022 WWNY.
 All rights reserved.